alfaloo/tp/docs/DeveloperGuide.md

 <img src="images/AddPersonActivityDiagram.png" width="800" />

-This is the sequence of command execution for `execute` in `AddPatientCommand`, however, `AddDoctorCommand` and `AddAppointmentCommand` follow similar design patterns within the execute command.
+This is the sequence of command execution for `execute` in `AddPatientCommand`, however `AddDoctorCommand` and `AddAppointmentCommand` follow similar design patterns within the execute command.
 Add command execution sequence:
 * Step 1.
 The `execute` method of the `AddPatientCommand` is called.
 * Step 2.
 The method calls the `hasPerson` method of `model` to check if there are any duplicate patients and throws an exception if there is.